 Like other car accidents, each party involved may have a different story of what caused the accident.
 However, driverless vehicle accidents may be more complicated because it may be unclear if the driverless vehicle system or software was responsible for the accident.

 Disputed car accident claims may require an investigation by the insurance company and each party's lawyers.
-In a driverless vehicle accident claim, the investigation may requires experts to review the accident evidence and data to determine what caused the accident.
+In a driverless vehicle accident claim, the investigation may require experts to review the accident evidence and data to determine what caused the accident.

 Your personal injury attorney will investigate the accident and may have expert engineers review the case.
 The expert can then provide an expert opinion on the cause of the accident.
 The expert can also be called to testify in a case to explain their opinion to the jury.